jonas-sk/pine-maastricht/site/content/project/conference-2019.md

     are fortunate to have Patrick Schreiner, Dr. Dirk Ehnts and Prof. Teun Dekker as speakers.
   expert_list:
-    - heading: Dr. Dirk Ehnts
-      imageUrl: /img/dirk-ehnts-sq.jpeg
-      text: >-
-        Dr. Dirk Ehnts is an economist, based in Berlin, married with two children.
-Speaker of the board of Pufendorf-Gesellschaft e.
-V., organizer of the first European MMT conference and author of "Modern Monetary Theory and European Macroeconomics" and the forthcoming textbook "Money and Banking: New Foundations of Macroeconomics
     - heading: Dr. Melissa Vergara Fernández
       imageUrl: /img/melissa-vergara-fernandez-sq.jpg
       text: >-